 Cassandra Truth: In "Summer Camp!", neither the rest of the Aquabats or the Aquacadets believe MC Bat Commander when he informs him that Jewel is the were-ape that's been kidnapping the fellow campers.

 Chronic Hero Syndrome: Eaglebones gets into this in Return of the Aquabats (much to everyone else's chagrin) as he wants to help everyone and easily gives him and the others away because of him helping the townsfolk.
-He eventually learns that he's unable to help everyone with their problems.
+It's deconstructed due to a) how him helping everyone else gets them spotted and b) the townsfolk want them to do very tedious things (and one wants them to hurl annoying pests to the moon), becoming angry when the Aquabats can't do as they ask for.
+At the end, Eaglebones eventually learns that he's unable to help everyone with their problems.

 Combat Tentacles: Snakey, the lint monster, the Floating Eye of Death, the Cobraman